 Lists developmental milestones for children from birth to 5 years to help parents measure their child's growth.
 Includes interactive tools for parents, fact sheets on developmental disabilities, and public awareness resources for health-care and childcare providers.

-Discusses the importance of positive parent-child relationships and outlines healthy and unhealthy parenting practices.
+Discusses the importance of positive parent-child relationships, outlines healthy parenting practices, and links to additional resources to help strengthen parenting.